u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/vendor_bills/assets.rst

 Depreciation** amount reported on the balance sheet equals $ 20,000, leaving us with $ 7,000 of **Not Depreciable Value**, or Salvage value.

-Odoo Accounting handles depreciation by creating all depreciation entries automatically in *draft mode*.
+Thrive Bureau ERP Accounting handles depreciation by creating all depreciation entries automatically in *draft mode*.
 They are then posted periodically.

-Odoo supports the following **Depreciation Methods**:
+Thrive Bureau ERP supports the following **Depreciation Methods**:

 - Straight Line
 - Declining